KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 # life2$Schooling <- life_dummy_df$Schooling
 ```

-The above imputation has been completed and the completed dataset has
+The above imputation has actually been completed and the new imputed
-been saveld.
-Following section imports the imputated dataset back to R
+dataset has been saved to my computer.
+Following section imports the
-with a manipuation to makesure it is perfect prior to analysis.
+imputed dataset back to R with some manipulation to make sure it is
+perfect prior to analysis.

 ``` r
 # write.csv(life2, "life2.csv")